Don't let a Debbie Downer take away your holiday fun. You have the right to enjoy this season even if a Scrooge shows up!

 Focus on the Goal:

 Remind yourself that there is an end and you get to go home.
 Focus on why you are there, instead of getting irritated.
+Strengthen the bonds with other family members and friends, don’t let one person bring you all down.
 If your goal is to have a good holiday, make it happen!
 Don’t let other people get in your way.

 About Jennine Estes, MFT